Ssekiwala-Colline/C-DOCUMENTATION/README.md

 # C-DOCUMENTATION
 The documentation contains the concepts necessary for understanding C language.
-That include Variables, Loops, Declaration and Definition and Constants
+That include Variables, Loops, Declaration and Definition and Constants and more.

 ### SEE HOW IT LOOKS LIKE
 <a href="https://ssekiwala-colline.github.io/C-DOCUMENTATION/">CLICK HERE</a>